Hedgehogo/IEML.io/README.md

 **Real numbers.**

-`.` is used as a separator between the integer part and the fractional part. `_` can be used as a separator between digits.
+`.` is used as a separator between the integer part and the fractional part.
 The integer part is required to have at least one digit.
-Digits (0-9) and capital letters of the English alphabet (A-Z) can be used, if they exist in the required number system.
-The default numbering system is decimal.

 Any *integer number* can be read as a real number.